This is a partial transcript from "Hannity & Colmes," December 4, 2006, that has been edited for clarity.

 PETERSON: If it's not.
 Why didn't we hear an outcry from the black community?

-COLMES: Because it didn't get any attention until it was on Howard University or Jesse Jackson or anyone.
+COLMES: Because it didn't get any attention until it was on YouTube.
+That's why.
+Nobody heard anything about it.

 COLMES: No one knew about it.

 PETERSON: And I guarantee you, Alan, had a white man said the same thing and it was presented on C-SPAN, there would be an outcry about it.
 America would be burning.

 COLMES: You think most — you know what?
 Sometimes the best why it deal with an extreme nut is to ignore that person.
 Do you actually think most blacks want to exterminate whites?

 PETERSON: So then when — when "Kramer," Michael...

 PETERSON: Michael Richards made his comments the other day, why didn't we just ignore him?